RHIT-CSSE/csse332/Homework/SemaphoreLab/README.md

 Semaphores contain an internal count.
 There are two operations:

-1.  sem\_post - increases the count.
+1.  `sem_post` - increases the count.
 This has the potential to unblock waiting processes.
-2.  sem\_wait - attempt to decrement the count.
+2.  `sem_wait` - attempt to decrement the count.
 If the count is greater than 1, this works and the process continues.
 If the count is 0, the process blocks (i.e. does not return) until some other thread increments the count after which the thread can continue.

 These are all carefully designed so that, regardless of the interleaving of calls, the semaphore behaves consistently.
-For example, if say semaphore count\_1 is one, and two processes simultaneously attempt to sem\_wait() on it, exactly one will be allowed to continue and exactly one will be blocked waiting for a sem\_post.
+For example, if say semaphore count is one, and two processes simultaneously attempt to `sem_wait()` on it, exactly one will be allowed to continue and exactly one will be blocked waiting for a `sem_post`.

 How can we use these two operations to protect our code?
 We could make our data an actual semaphore, but that is not very flexible.